MarkoSagadin/MicroML/README.md

 The libopencm3 project aims to create an open-source firmware library for various ARM Cortex-M microcontrollers.
 It supports a variety of different ARM microcontrollers and needs from user only the microcontroller's name tag to generate specific firmware libraries, startup code, linker scripts and compiler flags.

 MicroML combines Tensorflow Lite and libopencm3.
-Programmer first builds each module separately, then creates a microlite.a archive file for it's specific project.
-Then it compiles it's project code and links it against microlite.a file, final product are executable files which can be flashed on desired platform with help of programmer of your choice (combination of OpenOCD and ST-Link V2 did the job for me).
+The developer first builds each module separately, then creates a microlite.a archive file for it's specific project.
+Then it compiles it's project code and links it against microlite.a file.
+The final product are executable files which can be flashed on desired platform with help of programmer of your choice (combination of OpenOCD and ST-Link V2 did the job for me).